junaiderade/springboot_tutorial/springboot_tutorial_notes.md

 ## how to test
 - go to UserController.java and run teh java from play button dropdown!
 - in postman, use get request to localhost:8080/api/users
-- do mvn clean package
+- do mvn clean package -DskipTests
+- make sure docker containers r working
+- docker compose build
+- make post request with raw data with json and put
+{
+"id":2,
+"name": "Anakin Skywalker",
+"email": "as@gmail.com"
+}
 # Errors

 ## on clicking play as soon as you create project from LiveApplication.java file